DaDaDadeo/Cycle-Print-To-PDF/HARDWARE.md

-BELOW IS ONE EXMAPLE OF A SETUP:
+BELOW IS ONE EXAMPLE OF A SETUP:

 This setup uses RxD and TxD but does not have RTS/CTS serial communication.